katarinastuart/katarinastuart.github.io/_pages/cv.md

 ### UNDERGRADUATE TEACHING

 **BABS2204 – Genetics** <br>
-UNSW Sydney, T3 2019 & 2020<br>
+UNSW Sydney, 2019 - 2021<br>
 Laboratory demonstrator for a second-year biotechnology and biomolecular sciences subject.
 Duties include supervising classes to ensure safely protocols are adhered to, marking assignments, and supervising assessable tasks.
 I was responsible for motivating constructive discussion among students, as well as explaining biological processed to students, and assisting with experimental procedures.

+**BIOC2201 – Principles of molecular biology** <br>
+UNSW Sydney, 2021<br>
+Laboratory demonstrator and tutor for a second-year biochemistry subject, with key topics including an introduction to modern molecular biology, molecular mechanisms of gene expression, and fundamental aspects of recombinant DNA technology

+**BIOC2101 - Principles of Biochemistry	** <br>
+UNSW Sydney, 2021 <br>
+Laboratory demonstrator for a second-year biochemistry subject, with key topics including and introduction to modern biochemistry, and covers fundamental aspects of the structure-function relationships of proteins and an overall coverage of intermediary metabolism.

 **BABS3291 – Genes, Genomes and Evolution**<br>
-UNSW Sydney, T2 2018-2020<br>
+UNSW Sydney, 2018-2021<br>
 Laboratory demonstrator for a third-year biotechnology and biomolecular sciences subject, teaching students with a range of biological and coding knowledge.
 Key topics include introduction to evolutionary bioinformatics, fundamental genomic principles, and investigation into recent advancements in the field.

-**BABS1201 - Molecules, Cells and Genes**<br>
-UNSW Sydney, T1 2019<br>
-Laboratory demonstrator for a first-year biotechnology and biomolecular sciences subject.
-Duties include supervising classes to ensure safely protocols are adhered to, marking assignments, and supervising assessable tasks.
-I was responsible for motivating constructive discussion among students, as well as explaining biological processed to students, and assisting with experimental procedures.

 ### OTHER